Wojciech-Podlesny/Wojciech-Podlesny/README.md

 ## Projects
 ### URL Shortener
-This is my first application URL Shortener App.
+This application is a URL shortener, allowing you to create short and concise aliases for long web links.

 Technologies Used:
 - TypeScript